Ransomware Hot Line: 800-462-8800

 If your system has been breached by any strain of ransomware, act fast.
 Get immediate help by calling Progent's Ransomware Hot Line at 800-462-8800.

-Progent's Ransomware Response Services Available in Stockton
+Progent's Ransomware Response Expertise Offered in Stockton

 Current strains of crypto-ransomware such as Ryuk, Maze, DopplePaymer, and Egregor encrypt online data and attack any available system restores and backups.
 Files synched to the cloud can also be corrupted.
 For a poorly defended environment, this can make system restoration almost impossible and basically knocks the datacenter back to the beginning.
 So-called Threat Actors (TAs), the cybercriminals behind a ransomware assault, insist on a ransom payment in exchange for the decryptors required to unlock scrambled files.
 Ransomware assaults also try to steal (or "exfiltrate") information and TAs demand an additional settlement in exchange for not posting this information or selling it.
 Even if you are able to restore your network to a tolerable point in time, exfiltration can pose a big problem according to the sensitivity of the stolen information.

 The restoration work subsequent to ransomware attack has a number of distinct phases, the majority of which can proceed concurrently if the recovery team has a sufficient number of people with the necessary skill sets.

 - Containment: This time-critical first response involves blocking the sideways spread of the attack across your network.
 The longer a ransomware attack is allowed to run unchecked, the longer and more expensive the recovery process.
 Because of this, Progent keeps a round-the-clock Ransomware Hotline monitored by seasoned ransomware recovery engineers.
 Containment activities include isolating affected endpoint devices from the network to minimize the spread, documenting the environment, and securing entry points.